drashna/qmk_mkdocs/docs/en/docs/cli_development.md

 ### Formatting

-    qmk pyformat
+    qmk format-py

 ## Formatting Details

 We use [yapf](https://github.com/google/yapf) to automatically format code.
 Our configuration is in the `[yapf]` section of `setup.cfg`.

 !!! tip
-    Many editors can use yapf as a plugin to automatically format code as you type.
+    Tip- Many editors can use yapf as a plugin to automatically format code as you type.

 ## Testing Details

 Our tests can be found in `lib/python/qmk/tests/`.
 You will find both unit and integration tests in this directory.
 We hope you will write both unit and integration tests for your code, but if you do not please favor integration tests.

 If your PR does not include a comprehensive set of tests please add comments like this to your code so that other people know where they can help: